-Staff is currently working on drafting a one-page information sheet, updated application questions, and also working on a strategy for outreach.
-When the documents and plan are reviewed and approved by the Ad Hoc committee of the Board of Directors, we will report back to this committee with the timeline for the recruitments.
+Staff has drafted a one-page information sheet, updated application questions, and has also been working on a strategy for outreach.
+The first meeting of the ad hoc committee of the Board of Directors and staff will be on 5/6, following the Board meeting.